sharifniyazmd/machine-learning-cluster-analysis/README.md

 ## Environment
 Used Jupyter Notebook which is an open-source web application.
-We perform data cleaning and transformation and machine learning in this environment.
+Performed data cleaning and transformation and machine learning in this environment.

 ## Data Collection and Wrangling
 The Standard & Poor’s 500, or the S&P 500, is an American stock market index based on 500